 Tables, lighting, and curtain rods with warm metallic finishes complement the overall design better than stainless steel or chrome.
 Alternatively, natural wood tables and legs add to the coziness.

-- Choose chairs and sofas with soft leather or tufted patterns.
+- Choose chairs and low profile sofas with soft leather or tufted patterns.